ram-sriram/Viewers/platform/docs/versioned_docs/version-2.0-deprecated/viewer/configuration.md

     },
   },
   /**
-   * Internally, the OHIF Viewer fetches data primarily with the
+   * Internally, the Cure Assist fetches data primarily with the
    * `cornerstoneWADOImageLoader` and the `DICOMWebClient`.
 If either of these
    * receive a non-200 response, this method allows you to handle that error.
    *